Abyss (wrestler): Early feuds (2002–2005)

 About a month after the feud with Styles, Abyss received a new manager, Goldy Locks.
 She used Abyss to defeat her ex-boyfriend Erik Watts to win his contract.
 She kept using Abyss to win contracts for her, while also adding Alex Shelley to her group to assist.
 Watts later returned for revenge, with Abyss, Shelley, and Goldy Locks taking on Watts, Sonny Siaki, and Desire in a Six-Person Mixed Tag Team match.
 During the match, Abyss turned on his team by attacking Goldy Locks.
 Not long after separating from Goldy Locks, Abyss began to feud with Monty Brown and Raven.
-The feud escalated into the first-ever Monster's Ball match at TNA's first monthly pay-per-view, Victory Road.
+The feud escalated into the first-ever Monster's Ball match at TNA's first monthly pay-per-view, Victory Road on November 7.
 At Victory Road, Brown won the match when he pinned Raven.
-Abyss and Brown continued to feud until they met in a Serengeti Survival match at Turning Point, when Brown again came out victorious.
+Abyss and Brown continued to feud until they met in a Serengeti Survival match at Turning Point on December 5, when Brown again came out victorious.

-Abyss then appeared at Final Resolution, attacking Jeff Hardy.
-This attack led to a Full Metal Mayhem match between the two at Against All Odds with the winner becoming the top contender to the NWA World Heavyweight Championship.
+Abyss then appeared at Final Resolution on January 16, 2005, attacking Jeff Hardy.
+This attack led to a Full Metal Mayhem match between the two at Against All Odds on February 13 with the winner becoming the top contender to the NWA World Heavyweight Championship.
 Abyss won the match.
-In the rematch at Destination X in a Falls Count Anywhere match, Hardy won.
+In the rematch at Destination X on March 13 in a Falls Count Anywhere match, Hardy won.
 Abyss then set his sights on the NWA World Heavyweight Championship, and he wrestled A.J.
-Styles for the #1 contendership at Lockdown in a Six Sides of Steel match.
+Styles for the #1 contendership at Lockdown on April 24 in a Six Sides of Steel match.
 Styles won the match and the contendership, and Park suffered a separated shoulder.
-He, however, returned to action in the Gauntlet for the Gold match at Hard Justice.
-With this win, he gave himself entry into the King of the Mountain match at Slammiversary, pitting him against NWA World Heavyweight Champion A.J.
-Styles, Monty Brown, Raven, and Sean Waltman with the NWA title on the line, which Raven won.
+He, however, returned to action in the Gauntlet for the Gold match at Hard Justice on May 15.
+With this win, he gave himself entry into the King of the Mountain match at Slammiversary on June 19, pitting him against NWA World Heavyweight Champion A.J.
+Styles, Monty Brown, Raven, and Sean Waltman with the NWA World Heavyweight Championship on the line, which Raven won.